China Railway CRH2: CRH2A

 On October 20, 2004, the Ministry of Railway in China ordered 60 sets of CRH2A trains from Kawasaki Heavy Industries in Japan.
 Along with 60 sets of Bombardier's Regina-based CRH1A, and 40 sets of Alstom's Pendolino-based CRH5A, these train sets are consider as first batch of CRH trains.

 Each of the CRH2A set consists of 8 cars.
 The first 3 sets (CRH2-001A - CRH2-003A) were built in Japan, the next 6 sets (CRH2-004A - CRH2-009A) were delivered in complete knock down form and assembled by CSR Sifang Locomotive and Rolling Stock.
 The remaining 51 sets (CRH2-010A - CRH2-060A) were built by Sifang through technology transfer from Japan.

-The first train arrived at Qingdao port on March 8, 2006 with little fanfare, and was not even publicized in China.
+The first train arrived at Qingdao port on March 8, 2006, with little fanfare, and was not even publicized in China.
 These trains have a maximum operation speed of 250 km/h and started providing high-speed train service from April 18, 2007, the date of the sixth national railway speed-up.

 According to Chinese and Japanese media, CRH2A trains started test trials ahead of commercial operation on the Shanghai-Hangzhou and Shanghai-Nanjing lines on January 28, 2007.

 On September 14, 2010, the Chinese MOR ordered additional 40 sets of CRH2A trains (CRH2-151A - CRH2-190A) from CSR Sifang.

+Additionally, from 2012 to 2017, CRH2A-2212 to CRH2A-4131 were introduced.

+CRH2A-4020

+Following a derailment in Guizhou in 2022, CRH2A-4020 was converted to become the first dedicated High-Speed freight train of China.
+The two derailed carriages, 00 and 07, were scrapped, while new windowless carriages were rebuilt in place.
+The rest of the train was also modified in a similar manner, but the windows were retained.
+The modified train was revealed in March 2024, and entered testing the following month.